Zinedine Ferhat

-Zinedine Ferhat (زين الدين فرحات; born 1 March 1993) is an Algerian professional footballer who plays as a midfielder for MC Alger..
+Zinedine Ferhat (زين الدين فرحات; born 1 March 1993) is an Algerian professional footballer who plays as a midfielder for MC Alger.

 From 2013 to 2021, he played for the Algeria national team.

 Club career

 USM Alger

-On 19 November 2011, with the new coach Didier Ollé-Nicolle Ferhat made his professional debut for USM Alger in a league game against JS Kabylie where he participated in 90 minutes.
-Then he participated in 19 games between the Ligue 1 and the cup, including six games in 90 minutes and is a good outcome for his 18 years coming of the academy of FAF, The following season he became Farhat, a key player in the team where he participated in 30 Match and scored two first goals was against CA Bordj Bou Arreridj on 2 February 2013, with the end of the season made Ferhat first two titles in his career the Algerian Cup and the UAFA Club Cup also received the best young player award at the League.
+On 19 November 2011, with the new coach Didier Ollé-Nicolle, Ferhat made his professional debut for USM Alger in a league game against JS Kabylie where he played the full 90 minutes.
+Then he participated in 19 games between the Ligue 1 and the cup, including six full 90-minute games and is a good outcome for his 18 years coming of the academy of FAF.
+The following season, he became a key player in the team where he participated in 30 matches and scored his first two goals was against CA Bordj Bou Arreridj on 2 February 2013.
+By the end of the season, Ferhat won his first two titles, the Algerian Cup and the UAFA Club Cup, and received the best young player award at the League.

-In the 2013–14 season Ferhat began to receive special offers from France of professionalism especially from Montpellier and former coach Rolland Courbis. where he presented a fabulous season contributed to the victory of USM Alger league title after nine years and also won the Super Cup at the end of the season participated Ferhat in 31 Match scored five goals and provided eight assists.
+In the 2013–14 season Ferhat began to receive special offers from French professional clubs, especially from Montpellier and former coach Rolland Courbis. where he presented a fabulous season contributed to the victory of USM Alger league title after nine years and also won the Super Cup at the end of the season participated Ferhat in 31 Match scored five goals and provided eight assists.
 The following season Ferhat was injured several times kept him out of several matches which reflected negatively on the team where he survived a fall in the last round after the piece and in the last season with the team Ferhat contributed to the arrival of USM Alger CAF Champions League Final for the first time, but were defeated against TP Mazembe, but with the end of the season won the last title with USM Alger, a title for the second time in its history, and with 10 assists.